 Skip to main content

 For those familiar with the Common Core Standards, you know they’re chock full of learning outcomes for students in grades K-12.
-There are reading standards for literature and informational text and standards for writing, college and career readiness, language, speaking and listening.
+There are reading standards for literature and and standards for writing, college and career readiness, language, speaking and listening.
 Many states are working to align their standards with Common Core.
 California recently released draft standards that align English-language development standards with Common Core (opens in a new window).
 Teachers in 45 states and three territories are also learning how to teach alongside the Common Core Standards.

 In his blog (opens in a new window), Shanahan reminds us that “strategies were not included in the standards because the standards are learning goals.
 That is, they are the learning outcomes that we are striving to for students to accomplish.
 Strategies are not an outcome.”
 I think this is an important point.
 Students aren’t tested on strategies, but rather their ability to read and interpret text.
 It’s important for teachers to remember that strategies can be the tools used to reach our goals, but they’re not the goal themselves.